ozdemre/SDC-NanoDegree-Project1-Finding-Lane-Lines/README.md

-Pipeline is consist of 6 steps:
+Pipeline consist of 6 steps:
 1. Images are converted into gray scale by using `grayscale()` function
 2. Gaussian Smoothing is applied to the image by using `gaussian_blur()` function
 3. Canny Edge Detection is applied for finding the edges by using `canny()` function